How Much Does a Home Wind Turbine Cost?

 Alternative energy sources, like wind turbines and solar panels, aren't cheap initially.
-Small wind projects for residential use average $8,300 per kW with a general price range between $5,000 and $15,000 per kW, according to the Pacific Northwest National Laboratory.
-Because you'll likely want a system between 5 kW and 15 kW capacity, you could expect to pay $41,500 to $124,500.
-The exact size you need — and, thus, the total cost — will vary based on local pricing.
+Small wind projects for residential use (under 100 kilowatts) range between $3,000 and $5,000 (CAD 4,100 and CAD 6,800) per kW of energy capacity, according to the American Wind Energy Association.
+Because you'll likely want a system between 5 kW and 15 kW capacity for your home, you could expect to pay $15,000 to $75,000 (CAD 20,500 to CAD 103,000).
+The exact capacity you need — and, thus, the total cost — will vary based on local pricing.

 More Related Articles:

 - How Much Does It Cost to Install a Solar Water Heater?

 - What Are Solar Shingles … and Do They Work?

 - What’s It Like to Go Solar?
 5 Things They Don’t Tell You in the Brochure

 - How Much Does It Cost to Install Solar Panels?